ukinimod/docker-fundamentals/challenge1/step3.md

-Start an Ubuntu container in detached mode and command sleep infinity
+Start an Ubuntu container in detached mode and command `sleep infinity`.

-Check that the container is running (Hint: [docker ps](https://docs.docker.com/engine/reference/commandline/ps/))

-Write the name of the container in `/root/containername.txt`
+Check that the container is running and write the name of the container in `/root/containername.txt`